Contributing expert: Katya Sevruk,

-Katya Sevruk, UX Practice Lead
+UX Practice Lead at Coherent Solutions

 In design schools, we learn about human-centered principles through trendy consumer apps with clean layouts, playful interactions, and a focus on emotion.
 When transitioning to the enterprise space, we notice that business software seems more practical than the flashy B2C counterparts.
 Although these software types have different priorities, my experience in designing enterprise software has shown that UX design adds significant value even to complex business systems.

-However, despite its obvious benefits, UX design is often overlooked in enterprise software development by decision-makers and key stakeholders.
+Despite its obvious benefits, UX design is often overlooked in enterprise software development by decision-makers and key stakeholders.
 The main reasons include:

 • ‘Enterprise software prioritizes complex functions, rather than ease of use.’